liferay/liferay-docs/devGuide/en/chapters/10-themes-and-layouts.markdown

 flow nicely, embed commonly used portlets, and apply CSS, Velocity, and HTML to make your pages visually pop.

-In this chapter, you'll learn everything you need to know about layout
+In this section, you'll learn everything you need to know about layout
 templates:

 - Creating a layout template project